Countering GBV within the Refugee Community in Erbil, Iraq

 These workshops on gender-based violence witnessed active and fruitful participation by the participants within the workshops, as they included the participation of success stories by the participants and the exchange of information. on gender to reduce this negative phenomenon, and there was confirmation by them that this is a kind of workshop that contributes to empowering them and developing their skills and giving them the strength to have a positive participation within society to work on combating gender-based violence and achieving positive standardization in the communities to which they belong .

-Photo Highlight During First Workshop
+Photo Highlights During First Workshop

 Photo Highlights During Second Workshop